unnawut/personal-site-v2/content/02-elixir/2019-09-29-clean-reusable-test-helpers-elixir-macros/index.md

 aliases: ["/posts/2019-09-29-clean-reusable-test-helpers-elixir-macros"]
 ---

-# Clean and reusable test helpers with Elixir macros

 _Originally published at [dev.to](https://dev.to/unnawut/clean-and-reusable-test-helpers-with-elixir-macros-26e5)_.

 Sometimes, seemingly redundant tests could serve as an assurance that our code works.
 While it's possible to abstract away the tests to a higher level, it may mean sacrificing readability.